BBC's The War of the Worlds - Should you watch?

 In the future Ogilvy tries to get permission from the local priest who is presiding over the local town to take samples from some of the sick to try and create additional cultures this time of the sickness from the town.
 Eventually getting it much to the reluctance of the Priest.
 After a cut to after the cultures are grown we see Ogilvy using a sprayer pump to spray samples of the cultured bacteria onto sections of the Red Weed chocking the land.
 We also find that Amy's son is called George Junior.

 In the past George's illness has given him a fever and in turn that has made him become delirious.
-He then comes back to reality and decides he wants to try and reason with the remaining Martian (the one that was ill and got firebombed having dropped dead).
+He then comes back to reality and decides he wants to try and reason with the remaining Martian (the other one that was ill then got firebombed having dropped dead).
 Amy tries to stop him.

 Cut to the future where George Junior is shown to once again be well thanks to Ogilvy's serum. it's then revealed the culture from George Junior's blood combined with some bits of rotting flesh has killed off an area of red weed in Ogilvy's testing area pointing out how it was thanks to Amy's suggestion that this happened.
 Ogilvy suggests clearing some land and trying to grow some crops now.
 Ogilvy then say "This is how we do it, not by praying or saluting the bloody union Jack".
 The next day Ogilvy talks to the priest who argues he's taking away the belief that it was God and Great Britain who defeated the Martians from the people and how this would depress the people Ogilvy however convinces him it is still a victory for humanity and god for it's the smallest creatures put on earth by god that defeated the Martians and Humans have fought off or learned to live with over the years and struggled against just such creatures over Millions of years and at the cost of millions of lives winning where the Martian could not.
 The Priest points out that this is Darwinism.